kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 ## Trigger the workload with an event

-We created the `lastorder` Function, and created a Subscription for it to listen for `order.received.v1` events.
-Now it's time to send an event and trigger the Function.
+We created the `lastorder` Function, and subscribed for `order.received.v1` events by creating a Subscription CR.
+Now it's time to publish an event and trigger the Function.
 In this example, we'll port-forward the Kyma Eventing Service to localhost.

 1. Port-forward the Kyma Eventing Service to localhost.
 We will use port `3000`.
 Run:
    ```bash